teriyaki-source/C_LAB_5_MTRX2700/README.md

 ### Task 1:
 Author: Yunkan Luo
 #### Exercises:
-a,b,c): Using the user input button on the board and treat it as an interrupt to change the pattern of LEDs. d):     Restrict the speed the pattern can be changed
+* a,b,c): Using the user input button on the board and treat it as an interrupt to change the pattern of LEDs.
+* d):     Restrict the speed the pattern can be changed
 #### Instruction:
 * Press the user input button and the LEDs would be changed.
 * The time between two changes is set to be 1 second by default setting.
 * The first time pressing the button would light up one LED, and any presses after that will shift the LED to the nearby location.
-* During the setted time length, even if the button is pressed there should not be any change in the LEDs.
+* During the set time length, even if the button is pressed there should not be any change in the LEDs.
   (i.e. All button press would be ignored during the fixed delay time)
 * DO NOT make changes to any values inside the functions and definitions other than 'DELAY' inside "timer.h" file
 #### Testing Procedure: